1. Explain TempData in MVC?

 26. Can you explain the page life cycle of MVC?

-Answer: Below are the processed followed in the sequence –
+Answer: Below is the process followed in the sequence –

 Instantiate and execute controller